AAVE vs Compound vs JustLend: DeFi Lending

 What is Compound Finance?

 Compound Finance was founded in 2017.
-The Compound protocol is built on the Ethereum network and allows users to collateralize their crypto assets to borrow the base asset such as USDC through smart contracts.
+The Compound protocol was initially built on the Ethereum network and has extended to other chains.
+It allows users to collateralize their crypto assets to borrow the base asset such as USDC through smart contracts.

 Suppliers of the base asset can earn interest by depositing their cryptocurrency.
 Compound Finance operates in a decentralized way and the protocol is EVM-compatible.
 It currently has 5 markets that feature 20 different assets for borrowing and lending.